 Relocation to Luxembourg from abroad

 Once you’ve found work, decided where to live, and maybe learned a little of the local language, getting your household items to Luxembourg is your next step.
 You might choose air freight, road transport, or another method.
 Remember that international moves are not always as simple as getting your goods from A to B. It’s crucial to pack carefully, make sure you have enough time, and keep to your budget.
 In addition, you might need to think about customs, restrictions, and quarantines on your items.

 One way of making your move less daunting is to hire an international relocation company.
 Of course, hiring one of these companies costs more than carrying out your move by yourself.
 On the other hand, they can take care of all kinds of issues, such as customs requirements.
 However, you may prefer to take care of things yourself, and simply need a logistics company to help transport your things to Luxembourg.
 There are a number of online platforms to help you find the right removals option for you, including:

 These platforms are a good place to start, whether you decide to go with a relocation company or move things yourself.
 They can give you a good idea of what’s out there in terms of your options and budget.
 But however you decide to move, read on to find out more about each method and what you should consider during the process.

 Relocating to Luxembourg with air freight

 Luxembourg only has one commercial airport, located a few kilometers north of the capital city.
-Despite this, it is Europe’s seventh busiest by air freight volume, mainly because it’s easy to access much of Europe by road from Luxembourg.
-If you choose air freight, it will almost certainly go through Luxembourg airport.
+Despite this, Luxembourg Airport is Europe’s sixth busiest by air freight volume, mainly because it’s easy to access much of Europe by road from Luxembourg.
+If you choose air freight, it will almost certainly go through Luxembourg Airport.

 Who should use air freight?